University Statement on EO/AA

-Under the provisions of Title IX of the Education Amendments of 1972 (as amended), Junea Williams-Edmund, VP for Human Resources and Dr. Shannon Gary, Associate Dean of Students, serves as the Deputy Title IX Coordinator.
-Dr. Gary is responsible for addressing student-to-student complaints of discrimination and sexual harassment/assault, and Ms. Williams-Edmund is responsible for addressing student complaints of sexual harassment/assault involving faculty or staff.
+Under the provisions of Title IX of the Education Amendments of 1972 (as amended), Toni Hindsman, Director of Employment Diversity & Inclusion, Junea Williams-Edmund, Associate Vice President for Compliance and Dr. Shannon Gary, Associate Dean of Students, serves as the Deputy Title IX Coordinator.
+Dr. Gary is responsible for addressing student-to-student complaints of discrimination and sexual harassment/assault, and Ms. Hindsman email@example.com or Ms. Williams-Edmund firstname.lastname@example.org is responsible for addressing student complaints of sexual harassment/assault involving faculty or staff.
 Dr. Gary’s office is located in Student Center Suite 400 and he can be reached at Extension 4118 or at email@example.com.
-Ms. Williams-Edmund's office is located at Overlook, 150 Clove Road, Little Falls, NJ, and she can be reached at Extension 6910, or at firstname.lastname@example.org.
+Ms. Hindsman, ext.
+4160 and Ms. Williams-Edmund ext.
+6910 offices are located at Overlook, 150 Clove Road, Little Falls, NJ.
 In addition, procedures for students filing internal complaints of sex discrimination/harassment can be found at the following website: http://www.montclair.edu/sexual-harassment/.

 On-Line Training Programs: